Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 school in 1976.
 Since 1978 he has been working and residing

-of Medicine in the Bronx until 2009 and has conducted several
+in the Bronx until 2009 and has conducted several publically

-publically funded research projects in the area of vocational
+funded research projects in the area of vocational rehabilitation,

-with individuals who had survived personal crises and psychiatric
+who had survived personal crises and psychiatric interventions.

-interventions.
-Currently, he is working on the development
+Currently, he is working on the development of alternative services

-These activities have engendered a close collaboration with
+engendered a close collaboration with the user-survivor movement,

-the user-survivor movement, as manifested by joint research
+as manifested by joint research projects, publications, service

-work.
-He is a founding member of the International
+demonstrations, and community work.
+He is a founding member

-Network Toward Alternatives and Recovery (INTAR).
-More >
+of the International Network Toward Alternatives and Recovery

 |